 In accordance with legal regulations and good practices, First Investment Bank discloses in its Annual Reports non-financial information that represents a Non-financial statement within the meaning of Art.
 48 of the Accountancy Act, including with regard to the corporate social responsibility policies of the Bank and its participation in the public life of the country, as well as matters related to employees, diversity policies in place, description of business development and products, corporate governance practices and development objectives.
-For more information, apart from the Social Responsibility section, see also sections Mission, Bank profile, Highlights 2018, Distribution channels, Information technology, Corporate governance, Human capital, Business review, Business review of subsidiary companies and Goals for development during 2019.
+For more information, apart from the Social Responsibility section, see also sections Mission, Bank profile, Highlights 2018, Distribution channels, Information technology, Corporate governance, Human capital, Business overview, Goals for development during 2019.